 Before towing operations commence, a plan should be agreed upon by the master and the pilot in consultation with the tug master.
-This plan should take into account all relevant factors, such as:
+This plan should take account of all relevant factors, such as:

-- Environmental conditions (including visibility) - Currents (either tidal or those generated by sluicing) - Vessel type, size, and handling characteristics - Specific berth requirements
+- Environmental conditions (including wind, currents, and visibility) - Vessel type, size, and handling characteristics - Specific berth requirements

-The pilot should possess a thorough understanding of the assigned tug's capabilities and limitations.
+The pilot should have a sound knowledge of the assigned tug's capabilities and limitations.
 The pilot and master should agree that the assigned tug is suitable and positioned correctly for the intended operation.
 The pilot, master, and tug master must agree on the plan before the towage operation begins.